Photo Caption & Contact Email

 On August 31, 1944, Vernon was buried in a temporary grave at Trouville-la-Campagne, approximately 14 kilometres south of Elbeuf, France.
 His service file does not contain a copy of a telegram sent to his mother Margaret.
 As Vernon’s “Official Canadian Overseas Casualty Notification” form was completed on September 13, 1944, it is likely that Margaret received news of her youngest son’s death around that time.

-On July 23, 1945, Corporal Vernon William Boudreaux’s remains were re-interred in Bretteville-sur-Laize Canadian War Cemetery, Calvados, France.
+On July 23, 1945, Corporal Vernon William Boudreau’s remains were re-interred in Bretteville-sur-Laize Canadian War Cemetery, Calvados, France.
 At the time of his death, one of his brothers, Francis, was serving overseas with an unknown Canadian unit.
 No further details are available on his military service.

 Vernon’s mother Margaret passed away in Little Dover on April 27, 1952.
 She was four months shy of her 69th birthday at the time of her death.
 Vernon’s father John died in Little Dover on October 1, 1957, three months short of his 89th birthday.
 Margaret and John were both interred in a cemetery at Little Dover.

-Wednesday 21 August 2024
+Wednesday, 21 August 2024

 Engine Room Artificer Walter Charles Barss—Perished at Sea August 21, 1944